lf-edge/eve/api/PROFILE.md

 ### Radio

-Publish the current state of all wireless network adapters and optionally obtain airplane-mode configuration in the response:
+Publish the current state of all wireless network adapters and optionally obtain radio configuration in the response:

    POST /api/v1/radio